Cheezer1656/SkyTracker/README.md

 ⚠️ **Note:** The custom AH flip finder and the bazaar item search are broken

+*If this app helps you please consider starring this repo* 🙂

 ## Bazaar Flips
 ![Bazaar Flips](images/bz_flips.png)
 ## Coflnet Flips